ianrenton/ianrenton.com/www/_posts/2015-09-18-android-without-google.markdown

 * **K9 Mail** was my default mail client anyway.
 It has a few failings, but in my opinion is still the best mail client on Android.
 * **Firefox** was my default browser, and is open source as you would expect.
-* **SMS Secure** replaced TextSecure.
+* **Silence** replaced TextSecure.
 It's a fork that is identical in every way bar the name.
 * **WeeChat**'s Android client is open source.
 * **VX ConnectBot** is open source.
 * **DAVDroid** replaced CalDAV-sync and CardDAV-sync.
 My self-signed SSL certificate had to be added to Android itself manually, but aside from that quirk this one app replaced two.